epfl-si/external-noc/README.md

 purpose.

 ## Auth
-The authentication setup is straight forward if you replace the variable.
+The authentication setup is straight forward if you replace the variables.
 You can specify access to an entire organization or add the teams ids, to limit the access scope.
 The mechanism won't work without the `GF_AUTH_GITHUB_ALLOW_SIGN_UP` set to true unless the users already exist in